Open data and its uses

 We are required to publish salaries of senior staff, together with a list of responsibilities.
 Information on senior officers remuneration is provided in the latest annual statement of accounts.

-The council's senior management consists of the Senior Leadership Team (Chief Executive, two Executive Directors, the Head of Law and Governance and the Head of HR) and heads of service.
+The council’s senior management consists of the Senior Leadership Team (Chief Executive, Deputy Chief Executive, Director of Regeneration, Director of Resident Services, Director of Customers, Digital and Improvement, Chief Finance Officer, Head of Law and Governance and Head of HR and Organisational Development) and heads of service.
+Information on their responsibilities is available on our organisational structure webpage.

 We are required to publish the following information under this heading: